-In particular, the Policies have been defined on the basis of the 37th update of 24 November 2021 of the Regulatory Provisions on "Remuneration and Incentive Policies and Practices", issued by the Bank of Italy in November 2014 with the 7th Update of Circular no. 285 of 17/12/2013 in implementation of EU Directive 2013/36/EU of 26/06/2013, as amended by Directive (EU) 2019/878 (so-called CRD V), and Delegated Regulation (EU) no. 923/2021 of 25 March 2021, which supplements Directive no. 2013/36/EU of the European Parliament and of the Council with regard to regulatory technical standards setting out the criteria to define managerial responsibility, control functions, material business units and a significant impact on a material business unit's risk profile, and setting out qualitative and quantitative criteria able to identify staff members or categories of staff whose professional activities have an impact on the institution's risk profile that is comparably as material as that of staff members or categories of staff referred to in Article 92(3) of the CRD.
-The Guidelines on Sound Remuneration Policies under Directive 2013/36/EU, issued by the EBA on 2 July 2021, were also considered.
+In particular, the Policies have been defined on the basis of the 37th update of 24 November 2021 of the Bank of Italy Regulatory Provisions on "Remuneration and Incentive Policies and Practices" and Commission Delegated Regulation (EU) no.923/2021 of 25 March 2021, with regard to regulatory technical standards setting out the criteria to define managerial responsibility, control functions, material business units and a significant impact on a material business unit's risk profile, and setting out qualitative and quantitative criteria able to identify staff members or categories of staff whose professional activities have an impact on the institution's risk profile that is comparably as material as that of staff members or categories of staff referred to in Article 92(3) of the CRD.
+The Guidelines on Sound Remuneration Policies under Directive (EU) 2013/36, issued by the EBA on 2 July 2021, were also considered.